 - using your Child Support online account through myGov

-- calling us on our Child Support enquiries line
+- calling us on our Child Support enquiry line

 - writing to us.